Genetics

 To enter the Ph.D. program, students apply to the Molecular Cell Biology, Genetics, and Development (MCGD) track within the interdepartmental graduate program in Biological and Biomedical Sciences (BBS), https://medicine.yale.edu/bbs.

 Courses Four graduate-level courses taken for a grade are required.
-(Two Yale graduate-level courses taken for a grade during medical school may be counted toward this requirement at the discretion of the DGS.)
-Course work is aimed at providing a firm basis in genetics and in cellular molecular mechanisms, with graduate-level proficiency in genetics, cell biology, and biochemistry.
+(Yale graduate-level courses taken for a grade during medical school may be counted toward this requirement at the discretion of the DGS.)
+Coursework is aimed at providing a firm basis in genetics and in cellular molecular mechanisms, with graduate-level proficiency in genetics, cell biology, and biochemistry.

-Required courses: In addition to the four graduate-level courses, all M.D./Ph.D. students must take: Graduate Student Seminar: Critical Analysis and Presentation of Scientific Literature (2 terms; GENE 675 and GENE 676, graded Satisfactory/Unsatisfactory); Responsible Conduct of Research (B&BS 501, graded Satisfactory/Unsatisfactory); and, in their fifth year of study, RCR Refresher for Senior BBS Students (B&BS 503).
+Required courses: In addition to the four graduate-level courses, all M.D.-Ph.D. students must take: Graduate Student Seminar (GENE 675 and GENE 676, two terms, graded Satisfactory/Unsatisfactory); Responsible Conduct of Research (B&BS 501, graded Satisfactory/Unsatisfactory); and, in their fifth year of study, RCR Refresher for Senior BBS Students (MCDB 504).

 Electives: Other courses may be taken in a wide variety of fields relevant to the biological and biomedical sciences.

-Teaching One term of teaching is required.
+Teaching and Departmental Presentations One term of teaching is required.
 Previous teaching while enrolled at the Yale School of Medicine may count toward this requirement at the discretion of the DGS.
+Students are also expected to present in the departmental Research in Progress seminar.

 Master’s Degrees